Professor James Giesecke

 Director, Centre of Policy Studies

-He has published over thirty papers in peer-reviewed journals and edited books on these topics.
-He has twenty years of experience undertaking contract economic research projects, completing over a hundred commissioned projects, on a wide range of topics, for private and public sector organisations, both nationally and internationally.
+He has published 50 papers in peer-reviewed journals and edited books on these topics.
+James also has over 25 years' experience undertaking contract economic research projects, completing over 100 commissioned projects, on a wide range of topics, for private and public sector organisations - nationally and internationally.

 Recent major projects include:

-He has developed and delivered training courses in static and dynamic CGE modelling in Australia, Germany, the Philippines, Brazil, Italy, Vietnam, Poland, the U.S. and South Africa.
+James taught Applied General Equilibrium Economics, Quantitative Economic Policy and Advanced Applied General Equilibrium Analysis courses at Monash University during 2003 -2013 period.
+Since 2002 has developed and delivered numerous training courses in static and dynamic CGE modelling in Australia, Germany, the Philippines, Brazil, Italy, Vietnam, Poland, the U.S. and South Africa.

 Refereed journal articles